pioterl/apzumi-api/README.md

 # Whats not working?
 - I'm currently stuck on updating only unmodified fields in database after downloading new JSON from API.
 I just need more time for this and I will try again next week.
+- I also forgot about tests, will do it also next week